 Call topics will reflect the most pressing issues identified by those providing care for nursing home residents, including access to personal protective equipment (PPE), lack of testing, hospital to nursing home transfers, staff illness and absence, and staff attrition.

-Free Call Series: Weekdays at 12:00 Noon ET
+Free Call Series: Tuesday and Thursday at 12:00 Noon ET

-Join us for the daily 20-minute National Nursing Home Huddles.
+Join us for twice-weekly 20-minute National Nursing Home Huddles.